kata0510/Lily58/buildguide_en.md

 ![lily58_default](https://user-images.githubusercontent.com/6285554/47273241-38ee8300-d5cc-11e8-9099-10c1b35e24fc.png)

 ## Operation check
-Connect the left and right sides with a TRRS cable, connect the MicroUSB cable to Pro Micro on the left side (in the case of the default key map), and check if the key responds.
+Connect the left and right sides with a TRRS cable, connect the MicroUSB cable to Pro Micro on the left side (in the case of the default keymap), and check if the key responds.
 The build is completed by attaching the four rubber feet to the back of each board.
 Thank you for your hard work.
 ![2019-01-26 15 24 52](https://user-images.githubusercontent.com/6285554/51967992-24b3ff00-24b4-11e9-8cd3-1e679094682f.jpg)
 ![unadjustednonraw_thumb_2ddc](https://user-images.githubusercontent.com/6285554/53640050-6203dc00-3c6e-11e9-9434-5591ed3e414f.jpg)

-## Congratulations(?)
+### Congratulations(?)
 If everything works: You have built your lily58L.
 Have fun!
 If something doesn't work: